top of page

 Performance efficiency

 The key benefit of cross-cloud scaling is the ability to deliver on-demand scaling.
-Scaling must happen between public and local cloud infrastructure and provide a consistent, reliable service that's based on demand.
+Scaling must happen between public and local cloud infrastructure and provide a consistent, reliable service based on demand.